PumpkinPirate/flattery/README.txt

 For custom sized tabs, click once on an edge and move the mouse outward.
 Click again to make the tab.
 You can also enter sizes in the Value Control Box.
 Press Control to switch between trapezoid and triangle tabs.
-Just like the Reunite Edges tool, the tab tool will hilight an edges partner when you hover over it.
+Just like the Reunite Edges tool, the tab tool will highlight an edges partner when you hover over it.
 While you're making a tab, it will also show how that tab will overlap on the face it will be glued to.